digidotcom/xbee-java/examples/configuration/ResetModuleSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to perform a software reset on the local XBee module.
+  This sample Java application shows how to perform a software reset on the local XBee module.

   NOTE: This example uses the generic XBee device (XBeeDevice) class,
         but it can be applied to any other local XBee device class.